-In summary, in this study, we found that the use of Fielder XT guidewire was associated with a relatively shorter procedure time and lower contrast amount, as Fielder XT guidewire could cross CTO lesions into the distal true lumen by microchannels.
-The amount of contrast media is closely related to the incidence of CIN, and several studies have shown that the volume of contrast media is an independent risk factor for the development of contrast induced acute kidney injury[28-30].
+In summary, we found in this study that the use of Fielder XT guidewire was associated with a relatively shorter procedure time and lower contrast amount, as Fielder XT guidewire could cross CTO lesions into the distal true lumen by microchannels.
+The amount of contrast media is closely related to the incidence of CIN, and several studies have shown that the volume of contrast media is an independent risk factor for the development of contrast-induced acute kidney injury[28-30].
 We observed a similar outcome in which the volume of contrast media was positively associated with CIN incidence.
 We also found that the use of Fielder XT guidewire was associated with lower rates of in-hospital complications and stent implantation.
-Furthermore, the initial soft, tapered polymer-jacketed guidewire we used could cross the CTO lesion and reach the distal cap with lower likelihoods of dissection and smaller degree of hematoma than could stiff guidewires.
-ADR based on the soft guidewire we used above could also ensure true lumen reentry once through the CTO segment, which decreased the length of the implanted stent and reduces side branch loss.
+Furthermore, the initial soft, tapered polymer-jacketed guidewire we used could cross the CTO lesion and reach the distal cap, with lower likelihoods of dissection and a smaller degree of hematoma than stiff guidewires.
+ADR based on the soft guidewire we used above could also ensure true lumen reentry once through the CTO segment, which decreased the length of the implanted stent and reduced side branch loss.
 Additionally, MI of perioperative caused by the occlusion of side branches after CTO-PCI was avoided.

-In conclusion, the use of Fielder XT guidewire shortens the procedure and increases the success rate of CTO-PCI and is also associated with reduced complication rates.
+In conclusion, the use of Fielder XT guidewire shortens the procedure and increases the success rate of CTO-PCI, and is also associated with reduced complication rates.

 ARTICLE HIGHLIGHTS